Unboxed-Software/solana-course/content/interact-with-wallets.md

 }
 ```

-At this point, you should be able to run the app and interact with the Connect button at the top right of the screen.
+At this point, you should be able to run the app and interact with the multi-button at the top-right of the screen.
+It should now read, "Select Wallet."
 If you have the Phantom extension and are signed in, you should be able to connect your Phantom wallet to the site using this new button.

 ### 5. Create button to ping program

-Now that our app can connect to the Phantom wallet, let’s make the “Ping” button actually do something.
+Now that our app can connect to the Phantom wallet, let’s make the “Ping!” button actually do something.

 Start by opening the `PingButton.tsx` file.
-We’re going to replace the `console.log` inside of `onClick` with the code that creates a transaction and submits it to the Phantom extension for the end user’s approval.
+We’re going to replace the `console.log` inside of `onClick` with code that will create a transaction and submit it to the Phantom extension for the end user’s approval.

 First, we need a connection, the wallet’s public key, and Wallet-Adapter’s `sendTransaction` function.
 To get this, we need to import `useConnection` and `useWallet` from `@solana/wallet-adapter-react`.
 While we’re here, let’s also import `@solana/web3.js` since we’ll need it to create our transaction.